 Beth’s Cake Shoppe & Tea Room – (Mar 2008 – Feb 2009)

 Baja Sonora #3 – 10900 Los Alamitos Blvd. #101 – (2014 – current) Baja Sonora was started by Mike Mendelson and his wife at Clark and Spring in Long Beach in the 1990s.
 The store was very successful, and a former worker arranged to start a second location on Atlantic in Bixby Knolls.
 This was soon followed by this store in Los Alamitos.
 This location has never quite caught on — parking was probably a huge issue.
-In December 2018 it was sold to California Cocina and will be converted
+In December 2018 it was sold to California Cocina and was converted.
+The new place serves Mexican and Italian dishes, and they’re pretty darn good.

 Abbate’s Italian Market & Deli – (not sure of the exact suite in this center.
 They were closed by Aug 16, 1980 when their equipment was put up for auction. members of one of the local facebook sites, say the family was from College Park East, and the sandwiches were delicious..